-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income - equity Comparable market approach · Price-book ratio multiples (3.68 on December 31, 2019) The higher the multiple is, the higher the fair value will be. investment without an active market · Price-to-earning ratio (19.68 and 21.41 respectively, on December 31, 2020 and 2019) · The higher the price- to-earning ratio is, the higher the fair value will be.
-Lack-of-marketability discount rate (15.80% and 7.58% respectively, on December 31, 2020 and 2019) The higher the lack- of-marketability discount rate is, the lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income - equity Comparable market approach · Price-to-earning ratio (20.51 and 19.68 respectively, on December 31, 2021 and 2020) The higher the multiple is, the higher the fair value will be. investment without an active market · Lack-of-marketability discount rate (15.80% on both December 31, 2021 and 2020) · The higher the lack- of-marketability discount rate is, the lower the fair value will be.